milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXSerialOpen(const char *dev, struct wiringXSerial_t serial)</summary>

   Open the serial port device, where `dev` is the device descriptor and `serial` is a structure that needs to be filled with serial port-related parameters.
-For more details, please refer to the [UART Usage Example](#UART-Usage-Example)
+For more details, please refer to the [UART Usage Example](#UART-Usage-Example).

   ```c
   typedef struct wiringXSerial_t {